Ezra 10 – Confession and Repentance

 b.
 All the people sat in the open square of the house of God, trembling because of this matter and because of heavy rain: The willingness of people to forsake normal comforts and to humbly assemble in adverse circumstances was another evidence of the moving of the Holy Spirit among them.

 i.
 This response has been seen again as the Holy Spirit has moved upon the people of God.
-In March of 1859, at the beginning of a great move of God that would bring more than one million souls to conversion in Great Britain, some unordained men with a passion for revival preached at the First Presbyterian Church in Ahoghill, Northern Ireland.
+Orr records that in March of 1859, at the beginning of a great move of God that would bring more than one million souls to conversion in Great Britain, some unordained men with a passion for revival preached at the First Presbyterian Church in Ahoghill, Northern Ireland.
 There was such a large crowd at that meeting that they had to dismiss the meeting out of fear that the balconies would collapse under the weight of so many people.
 They took the meeting to the street right outside the church, and in the freezing rain James McQuilkin preached to 3,000 people in the streets, with many of the listeners falling to their knees in the wet and muddy street because they were so moved by the conviction of sin under the preaching of these laymen.

 d.
-Now therefore, make confession to the LORD… do His will… separate yourselves: This was a clear call to both confession and repentance.
+Now therefore, make confession to the LORD…do His will…separate yourselves: This was a clear call to both confession and repentance.

 i.
 We might even say that their confession would be vain without corresponding repentance.
 This repentance (the decision to stop one’s sinful behavior and to do His will) is an essential element of the Christian life.

 ii.
 “Perhaps you have the notion that repentance is a thing that happens at the commencement of the spiritual life, and has to be got through as one undergoes a certain operation, and there is an end of it.
 If so, you are greatly mistaken; repentance lives as long as faith.
 Towards faith I might almost call it a Siamese twin.
 We shall need to believe and to repent as long as ever we live.”
 (Spurgeon)